MoritzPatek/oper_backend_quiz/README.md

 Log in with the above credentials to manage the application's data.

+### 5. Run tests

+Navigate into the project folder and type `pytest` into the terminal to run all the tests.
 ## Notes

 - The setup process is fully automated by Docker, including dependency installation and database initialization.